alexlop29/build-a-reservation-api/README.md

 Left Off:

-- Work on routing tests
+- Work on routing tests in postman

 - Work on bull mq
 - Work on tests